zia-hasan/Numerical-Password-PDF-Crack/README.md

 ### Numerical Password Cracker for PDF files
 This script was originally written to decrypt email bank statements sent by HDFC.
-If you are getting unsolicited email statements like I did and there is no way to unsubscribe them.
-Use this script to unlock the secret.
+If you are getting unsolicited emails with encrypted pdf files like I did and there is no way to unsubscribe them, use this script to unlock them.
 In general this script could be used to crack any pdf with numerical passwords with a few tweaks.
 Make sure you have the imported modules.